adambrgmn/wp-bundler/README.md

 Below are a few things that migth come in the future.

 - [ ] Support for other config files (e.g. `.wpbundlerrc` or `wp-bundler.config.json`).
-- [ ] Built in browser refresh on successfull rebuilds.
 - [ ] Automatically detect and enqueue all externals specified in configuration.
 - [ ] Show warnings for missing translations.
+- [x] Built in browser refresh on successfull rebuilds. (released 2.0.0)

 ## LICENSE